Sheila Rege, MD

 There’s one thing I like hearing more than anything else in the world: a patient who has finished cancer treatment saying my team has helped – and how grateful they are to have us in the community today.
-I care deeply how patients are cared for in my rural area in Washington State.
+I am passionate that patients receive the best care within my rural community in Washington state.

-Throughout my career, including during my time within academics, then at a private hospital cancer center and now within my own practice, I have strived to take care of patients the way we wanted our family members to be treated.
-Patients inspire me; and they are counting on us physicians to ensure they have access to the best care.
+Throughout my career, including during my time within academics, then at a private hospital cancer center and now within my own practice, I have strived to take care of patients the way I would want my own family members to be treated.
+Patients inspire me, and I know they are counting on us as their physicians to ensure they have access to the best care.

-Our clinic was the first of its kind to offer clinical trials and to get national accreditation.
+Our team was the first of its kind to offer clinical trials and to get national accreditation.

-Doing the bulk of the work in starting up the clinic in challenging times of healthcare reform has ensured that I cut my teeth at a single clinic level.
 My goal remains to provide the best patient care.
-However national changes to the system like MACRA, MIPS, APMS, HIPAA and EMR issues directly affect how I can take care of my patients.
+The alphabet soup of obstacles like MACRA, MIPS, APMS, HIPAA and EMR issues directly affect how I can take care of my patients.

-All this made me realize that doctors like me, with firsthand knowledge of navigating these changes, have to step back from some of our patient care responsibilities to serve on state and national committees shaping the future of how we interact with our patients on a one-on-one level in the years to come.
+All this made me realize that doctors like me, with firsthand knowledge of navigating these changes, must step back from some of our patient care responsibilities to serve on state and national committees shaping the future of how we interact with our patients on a one-on-one level in the years to come.
 I continue to work on these issues on behalf of patients and physicians at the AMA Council on Medical Service (CMS).